polytropos/humanactivityrecog/CodeBook.md

 ### Performed data transformations

 To produce to tidy output data set the following steps were taken in the script 03_04_project_script.R.
 The script makes use of the tidyverse library.
+As most of the steps need to be taken twice for the training and testing data, a function was writen to execute the common steps.

 * read in raw text files
 * add descriptive column headers